 While I have clear milestones and goals, the path is not clear.
 And for me, this is the impossible part.
 This is the part that can haunt my days with discouragement and fill my nights with sleepless worry.
 There are, indeed, moments when the entire vision seems completely impossible.

 One of the reasons that the quote is so meaningful is that running is the elemental factor in the Ligarius formula.
-It is on my morning runs where I rekindle faded embers buried in the ash.
-Usually by the end of the run, the re-ignited fire in my mind (fueled by endorphins and huge gulps of oxygen) has burned away most of any of the onset of discouragement.
+It is on my morning runs where I rekindle quiet embers buried in the ash.
+Usually by the end of the run, the re-ignited fire in my mind (fueled by endorphins and huge gulps of oxygen) has burned away most of any onset morning discouragement.
 This then allows me to strive more fully without distraction.

 Towards the end of my run, I pondered ”things impossible.”
-For a word that implies the absolute, “impossible” really is a mostly subjective term.
-History offers a continuous stream of impossibilities that soon became someone’s foolish idea that, with persistence, became reality.
+For a word that implies an absolute, “impossible” really is a mostly subjective term.
+History offers a continuous stream of impossibilities that soon became someone’s ‘foolish’ idea that, with persistence, became reality.
 Quite often, I think that the impossibilities are really limits created by chosen beliefs.

 With that, I thought about one of my favorite lines from an earlier post.
 It says, ”I believe in redefining my impossible.”
 I love this line because it reminds me that I always have a choice.

 By the end of my run, Shakespeare’s accidental motivation for runners was firmly etched into my library of thought.
 It is now readily available for quick retrieval whenever I need an extra push.
 Good run!

 How do you strive with things impossible?
 We’d love to hear your thoughts.